Skip to main content

 "{{ if gt .Behind 0 }}p:git-behind{{ end }}"

-Having all of the colors defined in one place allows you to import existing color themes (usually with slight tweaking to adhere to the format), easily change colors of multiple segments at once, and have a more organized theme overall.
+Having all of the colors defined in one place allows you to import existing color configurations (usually with slight tweaking to adhere to the format), easily change colors of multiple segments at once, and have a more organized configuration overall.
 Be creative!

 {